 BlackBerry software pipeline

 More features are in the pipeline including what the company describes as “Facebook-like” special interest forums.
 Individuals can set them up, so can brands and celebrities seeking to win social media publicity.

-BBM is BlackBerry’s second foray into the broader smartphone software world.
-In June the company launched Work Space for iOS and Android.
-The software creates a secure container on devices owned by employees.
+BBM is BlackBerry’s second foray into offering software for rival phone operating systems.
+In June, the company launched Work Space for iOS and Android.
+This creates a secure container on devices owned by employees.
 It resembles software included as standard on BlackBerry’s own 2013 devices.